Daisy Reyes

-Daisy Garcia Reyes is a Filipino beauty queen, film and television actress, singer, TV-host, politician and businesswoman.
+Daisy Garcia Reyes is a Filipino actress, singer, TV host, politician, businesswoman and beauty pageant titleholder.
 She was crowned Binibining Pilipinas World 1996.
 She earned the title as the Beauty Queen Diva.
 She is a former councilor in Pateros, Philippines.

 Career

 Reyes starred in films of various genre such as sexy films, drama films and comedy films.
 She starred in the critically acclaimed Carino Brutal with Rosanna Roces.
-She has also done movies with some of the biggest names in Philippine movies such as Rudy Fernandez in Palaban and Birador, Aga Muhlach in Hinahanap-hanap Kita, Lito Lapid in Lisensyado and Albert Martinez in Scorpio Nights 2.
+She has also done films with some of the biggest names in Philippine movies such as Rudy Fernandez in Palaban and Birador, Aga Muhlach in Hinahanap-hanap Kita, Lito Lapid in Lisensyado and Albert Martinez in Scorpio Nights 2.

 She appeared in GMA-7's primetime series Legacy.

 Reyes was also a recording artist with two albums under her belt.
-Reyes became one of the hosts of DOCTORS ON TV, aired on UNTV.
+Reyes became one of the hosts of Doctors on TV, aired on UNTV.

 Beauty queen

 At fifteen, Reyes won Mod Cerinas de Manila pageant.
 A year after, she tried her luck at Eat Bulaga!'s Beautiful Girl but failed to make it to the finals.
 While in college at Arellano University, she joined Miss Manila pageant placing Second Runner-up.

 In 1995, Reyes joined Mutya ng Pilipinas and was awarded as Second Runner-up and Miss Friendship.
-She then assuamed the Mutya ng Pilipinas Expo-International title which gives her to right compete in Ecuador for the Miss Expo-International pageant, where she placed Fourth Runner-up.
+She then assumed the Mutya ng Pilipinas Expo-International title which gives her to right compete in Ecuador for the Miss Expo-International pageant, where she placed Fourth Runner-up.
 In 1996, she won the Binibining Pilipinas World title and was also awarded as Best in Long Gown.
 Reyes was awarded Miss Personality out of 89 contestants in Miss World held in India.

 Personal life

 She has a daughter named Gabrielle Lauren.

-She oversees two thriving businesses, Daisy Premium Papaya Soap and a Beauty Salon.
-She is also a councilor of Pateros.
+She oversees two businesses, Daisy Premium Papaya Soap and a beauty salon.
+She was also a councilor of Pateros from 2010 to 2016, and ran for mayor of Pateros in 2016 but lost to Miguel "Ike" Ponce III.

-Councilor Daisy Reyes is also a member of Team Ministries International.
+She is also a member of Team Ministries International.